cassioscofield/simple-marketplace/README.md

 - **Logical deleting**

     - Objects in the store and product tables cannot be deleted from the database, instead, the DELETE APIs implement a logical/soft delete by using the **status** field: **"active"** for non-deleted rows and **"inactive"** for discarded content, removed from the storefront, this ensured database consistency and enable auditing for all purchases even after there stores/product have been disabled from sale.

+---

+#### Deployment

+- API is currently deployed in Heroku and can be accessed via the URL https://simple-marketplace.herokuapp.com/

+- For MySQL database, also set the following environment variables with your own configuration:
+    - DB_DATABASE=markeplace
+    - DB_HOST=locahost
+    - DB_PORT=3306
+    - DB_USERNAME=myuser
+    - DB_PASSWORD=mypassword